Texas Betting Sites: When Will Texas Sportsbooks Launch? | July 2025

 2019: Sports betting bill HB1275, the first of several attempts by Texas legislators to make it legal to bet on sports, is introduced in the state house.

-2018: In landmark ruling, U.S. Supreme Court overturns the Professional and Amateur Sports Protection Act, paving the way for all states to legalize single-game sports wagering.
+2018: In a landmark ruling, the U.S. Supreme Court overturns the Professional and Amateur Sports Protection Act, paving the way for all states to legalize single-game sports wagering.

 2015: Contradicting the Texas government, the National Indian Gaming Commission issued an opinion that the Tigua and Alabama-Coushatta tribes could legally conduct gaming.
 That led to both tribes reopening their casinos.